As a client-centered, holistic therapist, I use a range of therapeutic approaches to support my clients.

 We can learn to accept our messy, imperfect humanity.
 Throughout our lives, we pick up all kinds of messages about who we should or shouldn't be.
 So many of us live with a harsh inner judge that watches over our every move.
 What would it be like to turn down the volume on the negative beliefs you hold about who you are?
 To compassionately accept yourself, warts and all?

 Joy is what all this work is for.
-Joy isn't found in buying, achieving, or even in being happy all the time - if that were even possible!
-In counselling, we work towards a deeper joy that grows out of suffering, a joy that connects us to our loved ones, our community, nature, and our own vitality.
+Joy isn't found in buying, achieving, or even in being happy all the time.
+In counselling, we work towards a deeper joy that grows out of suffering, and that connects us to our loved ones, our community, and our own vitality.

 Life can be hard, but we can be strong.
-Whether we're going through loss, illness, trauma, or the challenge of getting through day-to-day stress, hard times can bring us to our knees.
+Whether we're going through loss, illness, trauma, or the stresses of daily life, hard times can bring us to our knees.
 In these moments, we feel like we'll never recover.
 It can be so hard to see our own capacity to pull through.

 I've seen again and again in my work that we all have incredible strength and wisdom within us.
 With proper support and a safe space to slow down, we can take a breath, take stock, find our strength, and then move forward.